 We need to revisit a story that slipped past during the holiday rush.
-It’s about a fintech company called Plaid that powers everything you do with your financial life, but it’s all behind the scenes, so let’s take a look at what they do and whether your data is safe.
+It’s about a fintech company called Plaid that powers everything you do with your financial life.
+But it’s all behind the scenes, so let’s take a look at what they do and whether they’re preserving your data privacy.

 Lenders also use other tech companies that pay Plaid.
 For example, many lenders use a tech company called Blend to power your loan application process.
 Blend uses Plaid to run part of the mortgage app requiring bank account connections (as noted above).

 But even in the example of you using a lender that uses Blend (and therefore also Plaid), you wouldn’t really see Blend or Plaid.
 Your experience would simply be managing your loan process on your chosen lender’s digital mortgage app that happens to be powered by Blend and Plaid.
 And you’re authorizing the data to pass through Blend and Plaid to get to your lender.

 Your relationship and your data resides with your chosen lender.